aig-hagen/aig_graph_component/README.md

 - RGB
 - HSL / HSLA

-_This will not influence the color of nodes created in the future and is also not persisted._
+_This will not influence the color of nodes created in the future._

 ```javascript